-What is the MLS Soccer Season?
+When is the MLS Soccer Season?

-The competition for TV viewing and the following that football has, maybe a reason for the soccer season not to clash by competing in the same months.
+In other sports like football, that is played until early January.
+The competition for TV viewings and the following that football has may be why soccer is not competing in the same months.

 European Football Season

-Can I play on Icy Turf
+Can I play on Icy Turf?

 Some players enjoy a sliding tackle, but this is a definite no-no with a frozen pitch.

-Soccer Surface Options
+Soccer Surface Options During Fall and Winter

 Artificial Grass – Astroturf

-Across most of these types of pitches are rubber pellets, which keep the longevity of the grass and give if soft spongy feel to the feet.
-The 3G pitch is also suitable to play on during the winter months, even when it is icy or snowing.
+Across most of these pitches are rubber pellets, which keep the longevity of the grass and give if soft spongy feel to the feet.
+The 3G pitch is also suitable to play on during winter, even when it’s icy or snowing.

-Soccer is a physical game and there is a lot of running to do.
-The coolness of the winter cools the players down quickly, so there is no danger of overheating.
+Soccer is a physical game, and there’s a lot of running.
+The coolness of the winter cools the players down quickly, so there’s no danger of overheating.

-There are fewer options for sports to be played in the fall and winter, so soccer can be a great hobby for those with great interest during these quieter months.
+There are fewer options for sports to be played in the fall and winter so soccer can be a great hobby for those with great interest during these quieter months.

-If you play on the wrong surface as we looked at, there can be a real danger of injuring yourself or an opponent.
+If you play on the wrong surface, as we looked at, there can be a real danger of injuring yourself or an opponent.

 Players are more prone to injuries during the colder months, as people are less inclined to do a proper warm-up so that the muscles are stretched – which is the main reason for an injury.

-The solution to Playing Soccer in the Fall and Winter
+Playing Soccer: Fall and Winter

 From September to November and from March till May.